andyprowl/ape/Infrastructure/Documentation/docs/Backlog.md

  - Implement shadow mapping
+ - callers of glViewport should do so through the Window object
  - Implement normal visualization
  - Implement post-processing techniques (e.g. blurring)
  - (Re-)implement glowing based on view position and normal